foam-framework/foam/tutorial/todo/6-canned-query.md

-`foam.mlang.CannedQuery` is a model that combines an mLang query with a name. mLangs are FOAM's query language, a companion to the DAO interface that specifies queries in a generic way.
+`foam.mlang.CannedQuery` is a model that combines an mLang query with a name. mLangs are FOAM's query language, a companion to the DAO interface that specifies queries in a generic, extensible way.
 Since it involves no parsing, most injection errors are avoided by construction.

 For details, see the [mLang guide]({{ site.baseurl }}/guides/mlang).
 This page explains the basics, however.